 Know Where the Line Is

-Ultimately you really need to decide whether this stress is one you can deal with.
+Ultimately you really need to decide whether this stress at work is one you can deal with.
 Maybe your job or your boss is sort of stressful, but you just aren’t handling it well.
 I’ve been in that situation.
 The best way to fix the problem is simply to change the way you’re approaching it.
 But my stressful work environment went far beyond an acceptable amount of stress.
 Because of that, I knew I needed to leave.
 So if you’re in a situation with a stressful work environment, decide whether it’s a kind of stress you can (or should have to) deal with, and consider making a more permanent change.

 If you’re in a stressful work environment, know that I’ve been there, and so many other people have as well.
 I know it’s hard to see, but you’re not alone!
 Don’t be afraid to reach out to those around you (or me!) for emotional support.
 I sincerely hope these tips can help you to cope with your stressful work environment.
 I would love for you to leave me a comment and let me know how you’ve coped when dealing with stress at work.